hectorjsmith/fail2ban-prometheus-exporter/README.md

     - "9191:9191"
 ```

 Use the `:latest` tag to get the latest stable release.
-Or use the `:nightly` tag for the latest (unstable) version.
 See the [registry page](https://gitlab.com/hectorjsmith/fail2ban-prometheus-exporter/container_registry) for all available tags.

 **NOTE:** While it is possible to mount the `fail2ban.sock` file directly, it is recommended to mount the parent folder instead.